curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 $
 showing that a phase plate enables direct, linear transfer of the specimen phase into image intensity.

-@fig-pci illustrates these effects for a simulated defected Au nanoparticle on amorphous carbon at low dose.
+@fig-pci illustrates these effects for a simulated Au nanoparticle with stacking faults on amorphous carbon at low dose.
 The in-focus TEM image shows almost no contrast.
 Defocus improves visibility but introduces frequency-dependent contrast reversals, causing different regions of the nanoparticle to appear in or out of focus
 By contrast, Zernike phase contrast robustly recovers both the high-resolution lattice information and the low-frequency envelope distinguishing the nanoparticle from the amorphous carbon support.